 In a podcast earlier this year Freakonomics Radio, hosted by economist and author Stephen J. Dubner, asked listeners for their thoughts on workplace morale.
 Software engineer, Damon Beaven, whose work has taken him inside a variety of different organizations, introduced Freakonomics to the “Dilbert Index.”
 “I look for the number of Dilbert comics,” says Beaven, “and that seems to be inversely proportional to the level of morale.
 A lot of Dilbert comics seem to be like a passive aggressive way of an employee complaining.”

-1. New hires are not coming from employee recommendations
+1. New hires are not coming from employee recommendations.

 If your employees like working for you, they will happily recommend you as an employer.
 If you’re struggling to recruit for positions, it could be a sign that there is something wrong with your work environment.

-2. High number of sick days
+2. Employees take a high number of sick days.

 Keep an eye out for an uptick in sick days and absenteeism.
 Whether disengaged employees are more likely to play hooky or the additional stress of working in a disengaging environment is actually making workers ill; what we know is that sick days are correlated with employee engagement.

 3. There's a lack of friendships at work.

 Gallup reports in The Economics of Wellbeing that “people who have high-quality friendships on the job are seven times as likely to be engaged in their work.”
 If you notice a lack of friendly activities within your organization, this could be indicative of a problem with your culture.
 Engaging work environments nurture and encourage social wellbeing.